RHsyseng/skupper/README.md

             ├── cluster2        # Customizations for cluster2
             └── clusterN        # Customizations for clusterN

-Using Kustomize and ArgoCD together allows for the reuse of similar bits of code.
+Using Kustomize and Argo CD together allows for the reuse of similar bits of code.
-Now is a good time to break up the previously created skoot yaml files into individual files for adding to ArgoCD.
+Now is a good time to break up the previously created skoot yaml files into individual files for adding to Argo CD.

 For this example, create applications `mongo` and `pacman`.
 The skupper router and content will go in the mongo application.